anuragjoshi3519/Delhi-University-ScoreCard-Fetcher/readme.md

 * pip3 install lxml

-_# make sure you have python3.x and pip installed on your system_
+_# make sure you have python3.x installed on your system_

 ## To run the program: